efaruk/playground/UnlockedStateProvider/readme.md

 - Async/Sync set, slide, delete
 - Session like object trough IUnlockedStore.Items `Session["key"] is equal to IUnlockedStore["key"]`
 - Shared redis connection with `Lazy<T>`
-- Support custom Items using IUnlockedStore.Get/Set (When you have objects that you don't want to put them in main collection (Dictionary))
+- Support custom Items using IUnlockedStore.Get/Set (When you have objects that you don't want to put them in main collection (Dictionary<string, object>))

 Installation
 --